Which city around the world has the most nature? The City Nature Challenge 2019, happening April 26-29, will help us find out!

-The City Nature Challenge is international this year, and over 50 cities around the globe are asking residents of and visitors to these urban areas to explore nature all around them and document the species they find.
+After sweeping the first international City Nature Challenge in 2018, can the San Francisco Bay Area hold onto our title for another year???
+In 2018, 68 cities motivated more than 17,000 people to upload 431,000 observations of nature to iNaturalist in the four days of the City Nature Challenge (see 2018 results here).
+In 2019, more than 120 cities on six continents are taking part, asking residents of and visitors to these urban areas to explore nature all around them and document the species they find!
 Find out more information and see which cities are participating by visiting the official City Nature Challenge website.

 Here in the Bay Area, participating is easy!
 If you live in or are visiting any of the nine counties that touch San Francisco Bay, all you have to do is: